formkit/docs-content/guides/build-a-multi-step-form.md

 </client-only>

-To use our plugin, we'll add it to our form at the top-level `<FormKit type="form" />`.
-This means that every group in our form will inherit the plugin:
+To use our plugin, we'll add it to our root form  `<FormKit type="form" />`.
+This means that every top-level group in our form will inherit the plugin:

 <client-only>